-As we head into summer, we see that tribes and tribal producers are no strangers to the farm-to-table movement, with plenty of tribal farmers markets established throughout Indian Country.
+Tribes and tribal producers are no strangers to the farm-to-table movement, and visitors interested in farm-fresh produce will find plenty of tribal farmers markets throughout Indian Country.

 “We sell in the parking lot hoping to catch people with our local, high-quality fruits and vegetables before they go into the grocery store,” said Clayton Harvey, farm manager and tribal member.
 “We are really committed to serving our community.”

 The Ndée Bikíyaa Farmer’s Market is located in the Basha’s parking lot in Whiteriver, Arizona, and runs from 10 a.m. to about 1 p.m. from June to mid-September or October, depending on the first frost.

 More information also can be seen on the farm’s Facebook page at www.facebook.com/ndeebikiyaathepeoplesfarm.

 The Oneida Nation of Wisconsin’s market, located about six miles west of Green Bay, opens for the season on June 20 and is open every Thursday until October 3. https://oneida-nsn.gov

 The Mississippi Band of Choctaw Indians operates the Choctaw Farmers' Market off Highway 16 West in the Pearl River Community from June through October. www.facebook.com/choctawfreshproduce

 Native Farmer’s Market in Michigan

 Saginaw Chippewa Indian Tribe in Mount Pleasant, Michigan, runs its Native Farmer's Market from June to October.
 More information can be found at www.facebook.com/pg/nativefarmersmarket